Particular/docs.particular.net/nservicebus/operations/auditing.md

 ### Using Code

-You can configure the target audit queue at configuration time.
+You can configure the target audit queue using the configuration API.

 <!-- import AuditWithCode -->